 Instead of spending hours researching insurers by yourself, let QuoteWizard lend a helping hand.
 We’ll connect you to the top car insurance companies in the country so you can compare rates.
 In the end, you’ll not only save time, but also money!

-Last year, 65,665 people used QuoteWizard to compare car insurance quotes in Indiana from top companies and find the cheapest rates.
+Last year, 65,665 people used QuoteWizard to compare car insurance quotes in Indiana from multiple companies.

 These are the most common vehicles owned by Indiana drivers requesting car insurance quotes through QuoteWizard in the past year.

 Last year, these were the most common car insurance companies reported by QuoteWizard users living in the state of Indiana.
 Out of the 65,665 Indiana drivers that used QuoteWizard to request insurance quotes last year, 1,794 had no car insurance.